pvico/RX-Dual-Power/README.md

 - Using a USB to serial adapter and a Windows/MAC OS/Linux app
 - Using a dedicated multi-device (RX Dual Power, SBUS Decoder and other future devices) programmer with OLED screen
-- Using a Bluetooth LE device and a iOS or Android app
+- Using a Bluetooth LE device and an iOS or Android app

 ## PCB